vedala/kalyanv_blog/_drafts/2021-02-05-deploy-application-to-aws-using-aws-cli-part-3-level-1.md

 also needs a caller reference parameter which is required to be unique.
 We use a timestamp as caller reference.

+We also need to save two pieces of information from the json returned by the create hosted zone request: Hosted Zone Id and Change Id.

 Hosted zone creation is treated as a request by Route53.
 For this reason, we need to save the Change ID information returned by the `create-hosted-zone` request.
 We can then use the change id to query the status: